Ellllipse/vivado-in-arm64-pc/README.md

 I then try to use cloud computers.
 But I can’t even install Ubuntu at the first place, because they seem not to allow user configure the Virtual Machine and it comes with a great cost.

 Fourth attempt:

-# vivado2022.1-docker

-**Disclaimer: The script in this repo were gathered from multiple informal resources which may contaminated your own docker image.
-Use in your own risk.**
+Use docker.

 ---
-I am using `13-inch, 2020, Four Thunderbolt 3 ports MacBook Pro` with `2.3 GHz Quad-Core Intel Core i7` and `16 GB 3733 MHz LPDDR4X`.
-Currently running `Ventura 13.2.1` OS.
+I am using `13.6-inch, 2022, MacBook Air` with `Apple M2 chip`.
+Currently running `Ventura 13.3` OS.

-The whole installation will take about 160GB memory and end up with about 90GB.

 ---

 1. Get the ubuntu docker